-- Check with your child's teacher if there is a place that your child can put a family photo; this would allow your child to 'see' you anytime they need comfort. - Similarly, you may want to create a special fun way to say Rewarding Bravery Work with your goodbye that will make your child look forward to the child to develop a list of rewards for drop off and help distract them from their worries.
-For brave behaviour.
-Rewards do not have example, a silly handshake, tug on your ear, or a funny to be large, and instead, could be things saying something that only happens at drop off. - The bond between your child and their teachers within being able to choose the family movie, the school, is extremely important.
-This is the person who or a cookie.
-Rewards can be applied to will provide them with comfort and reassurance during different brave behaviours, with smaller the day.
-To encourage this bond, you could try something rewards paired with less stressful tasks, such as teaching your child a joke of the day that they share with their teacher upon arrival, which will give them a comfortable way to engage with their teacher. - Also, don't be late for pick up.
-We recognize that sometimes parents are stuck in traffic, or events come up that we do not anticipate, but a late pickup may cause a child who is already fearful to become extremely upset; this may negatively impact on drop off the next day. - Oftentimes, we as adults want to sneak out when we see that our child is settled and distracted, however, this can result in a fear of abandonment.
-Instead, give your child a warning that you will be leaving, then say goodbye with a bright smile and a reminder that you are excited to hear about all the fun things they did that day.
-Don't draw out the goodbye as this could actually upset your child who has finally (or will) settle.
-(Although this may help you feel better about leaving.)
+- Check with your child's teacher if there is a place that your child can put a family photo; this would allow your child to 'see' you anytime they need comfort. - Similarly, you may want to create a special fun way to say goodbye that will make your child look forward to the drop off and help distract them from their worries.
+For example, a silly handshake, tug on your ear, or a funny saying - something that only happens at drop off. - The bond between your child and their teachers within the school, is extremely important.
+This is the person who will provide them with comfort and reassurance during the day.
+To encourage this bond, you could try something such as teaching your child a joke of the day that they share with their teacher upon arrival, which will give them a comfortable way to engage with their teacher.